awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere-updates.md

       gpg --keyserver hkp://keys.gnupg.net:80 --recv BCE9D9A42D51784F
       ```

    1. Download the `ecs-init` package signature\.
-The signature is an ascii detached PGP signature stored in a file with the `.asc` extension\.
+The signature is an ASCII detached PGP signature that's stored in a file with the `.asc` extension\.
 Amazon ECS provides the signature file in an Amazon S3 bucket in each Region\.
-Ensure that you replace the *<region>* identifier in the command with the Region name, for example `us-west-2`, that you are geographically closest to\.
+Make sure that you replace the *<region>* identifier in the command with the Region name \(for example, `us-west-2`\) that you're geographically closest to\.

       **amazon\-ecs\-init\-latest\.x86\_64\.rpm**